 I bought my ticket from Bangkok straight to Cebu and paid way more than other flights inside Southeast Asia.
 It cost me a whopping 241 dollars.

 Something really important to remember: to enter the Philippines you must have a ticket out.
-Unfortunately, I was only informed of that when I was checking-in at the airport in Bangkok.
-I had to buy a last minute ticket to Bali choosing the cheapest date, even though I was planning to stay in the Philippines for a longer time than 3 and a half weeks.
+Unfortunately, I only found out about that when I was checking-in at the airport in Bangkok.
+As a consequence, I had to buy a last minute ticket to Bali and choose the cheapest date, even though I was planning on staying as long as I felt in my heart.

-I also suggest that you avoid Manila at all costs.
-It is possible to book direct flights to Cebu, Palawan and some other islands.
+Finally, I suggest that you avoid Manila at all costs.
+It is possible to book direct flights to Cebu, Palawan and some other islands, so I would recommend you to do that.
 Manila was hands down the worst city I visited in Southeast Asia and I don’t want to go back there ever again.

 TRANSPORT IN THE PHILIPPINES